-We now have an exciting opportunity for a Research Assistant to join The Aboriginal and Torres Strait Islander Health Program, supporting on a project aiming to improve food and water security in Aboriginal and Torres Strait Islander communities.
+We now have an exciting opportunity for a Research Assistant to join The Food Policy and Aboriginal and Torres Strait Islander Health Programs, supporting on a project to improve food and water security in Aboriginal and Torres Strait Islander communities.

 Key responsibilities of the role will include:

 - Providing project management and administrative support to the Food and Water for Life Project

 - Organising agendas and papers for meetings, and documenting outcomes and actions